3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion

 \subsection{Image-to-3D Generation}

-In this section, we compare our single-view conditioned generative model with state-of-the-art methods suitable for image-to-3D synthesis. \paragraph{Comparison Methods.} We run evaluations against two types of methods: \textbf{1) sparse-view reconstruction models}, and \textbf{2) image-conditioned diffusion models}.
+\textbf{Comparison Methods.} We run evaluations against two types of methods: \textbf{1) sparse-view reconstruction models}, and \textbf{2) image-conditioned diffusion models}.
 The reconstruction-based models, like LGM~\citep{tang2024lgm}, InstantMesh~\citep{xu2024instantmesh}, Real3D~\citep{jiang2024real3d}, CRM~\citep{wang2024crm}, are deterministic methods that learn to reconstruct 3D objects given four or six input views.
 They enable single-view to 3D synthesis by leveraging pretrained diffusion models~\citep{shi2023mvdream, li2024era3d} to generate multiple views from the input single image.
-However, as methods for reconstruction heavily rely on the input multi-view images, those methods suffer from multi-view inconsistency caused by the frontend 2D diffusion models.
+However, those methods may suffer from multi-view inconsistency caused by the frontend 2D diffusion models.
 The feed-forward diffusion models, like CraftsMan~\citep{li2024craftsman}, Shap-E~\citep{jun2023shap}, LN3Diff~\citep{lan2024ln3diff}, are probabilistic methods that learn to generate 3D objects given input image conditions.
 All methods above only model the shape and color without considering roughness and metallic while our method is suitable to produce those assets with sampling diversity.
 To fairly compare the quality in real-world use cases, we place the output mesh of each method into Blender~\citep{blender} and render it with an environment map.
 For methods that cannot produce PBR materials, we assign the default diffuse material.